cryptnology/nft-market/README.md

 A DApp where you can mint your own NFTs, sell that NFT, cancel an unwanted NFT, re-instate a cancelled NFT or buy someone else's NFT that they placed on the open marketplace.
 You can also interact with the DApp on both the Rinkeby or Polygon (Mumbai) test networks.

+## Demo
+A quick video of me demonstrating the functionality of the [NFT Market](https://youtu.be/cxbOX5mhLH0) DApp.

 ![NFT Market](/public/nft-market.png 'NFT Market')

 ## Installation